BASIC CHARGES FOR 2013-14

 Funds/ Institutional Refund Policy

 Federal regulations require each educational institution to have a written policy for the refund and repayment of aid received by students who withdraw from all classes during a term for which aid has been approved.
-These policies are effective only if the student completely terminates enrollment (e.g., voluntarily withdraws from all courses or is dismissed from all classes.)
+These policies are effective if the student completely terminates enrollment (e.g., voluntarily withdraws from all courses or is dismissed from all classes.)
+Also, the Return of Title IV policies will be executed if the student ceases enrollment (unofficial withdrawal) in all of their classes without officially withdrawing from the college.

 The term “Title IV funds” refers to the Federal Financial Aid programs authorized under the Higher Education Act of 1965 (as amended) and includes the following programs: